-Beginning January 1, 2020, Medicare Supplement plans can no longer cover the cost of the Medicare Part B deductible, as part of a federal change under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
+Effective January 1, 2020, Medicare Supplement plans no longer cover the cost of the Medicare Part B deductible, as part of a federal change under the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA).
 This law only affects people who become newly eligible for Medicare on or after January 1, 2020.

 If you were enrolled in a Medicare Supplement plan before January 1, 2020, you can continue to use that plan.
 If you are eligible for a Medicare Supplement plan before January 1, 2020, but not yet enrolled, you’ll be able to enroll in eligible plans that continue to offer Medicare Part B deductible coverage (like our Medex®’ Bronze plan).